kudy01/zendesk-coding-challenge/README.md

 #### Client Side

 - `ticketsIndex.js` : Displays all the tickets of the user.
 It takes some time to fetch as it has to perform pagination.
-(Did not add a loader as no extra features were asked)
+(No loader was added as no extra features were asked)
 - `singleTicket.js` : Displays an individual ticket of the user based on the provided ticket number
 - `menu.js` : Displays the various options available to the user.
 - `home.js` : Contains the main page of the application which the user first sees while starting and also contains all the different routes which are provided using react-router-dom.